 Your doctor may recommend starting colorectal cancer testing if you are age 50 or older and have an average risk of developing cancer affecting the colon or rectum.

 You may be at higher risk of developing colon polyps if someone in your family has had polyps or colon cancer.
-This is especially true if you have a first-degree relative, such as a parent or sibling, with colon polyps or colon cancer, but it also true if you have a grandparent, an aunt or uncle with those conditions.
+This is especially true if you have a first-degree relative, such as a parent or sibling, with colon polyps or colon cancer, but it is also true if you have a grandparent, an aunt, or an uncle with those conditions.

 Other research published in the Polish Journal of Surgery shows colon polyps are more common in people with diabetes; this could be because of certain medications patients take to control their blood sugar.

-A publication in the Annals of Clinical & Laboratory Science shows polyps care more common in people with diabetes or chronic kidney disease.
+A publication in the Annals of Clinical & Laboratory Science shows polyps are more common in people with diabetes or chronic kidney disease.

 Your body can have trouble digesting certain foods in ways that lead to the development of colon polyps.
 Bile and digestive juices may have trouble processing fatty foods, for example; byproducts of these foods can become lodged in the colon and lead to the growth of polyps there.

 Specifically, eating foods high in saturated fat, red meat such as beef and pork, and processed meat, including lunchmeat, bacon, sausage, and hot dogs can support the development of colon polyps.

 Research suggests that people who drink alcohol have a higher risk of developing colon polyps; other research suggests a link between cigarette smoking and colon polyps.

 A 2012 review of past studies also link obesity with the development of colon polyps.
 It found that 22% of overweight and obese participants had colon polyps, and 19% of participants of normal weight had polyps in their colon.